Francis Galton: Early life

 Galton was a child prodigy – he was reading by the age of two; at age five he knew some Greek, Latin and long division, and by the age of six he had moved on to adult books, including Shakespeare for pleasure, and poetry, which he quoted at length.
 Galton attended King Edward's School, Birmingham, but chafed at the narrow classical curriculum and left at 16.
 His parents pressed him to enter the medical profession, and he studied for two years at Birmingham General Hospital and King's College London Medical School.
 He followed this up with mathematical studies at Trinity College, Cambridge, from 1840 to early 1844.

 According to the records of the United Grand Lodge of England, it was in February 1844 that Galton became a freemason at the Scientific lodge, held at the Red Lion Inn in Cambridge, progressing through the three masonic degrees: Apprentice, 5 February 1844; Fellow Craft, 11 March 1844; Master Mason, 13 May 1844.
 A note in the record states: "Francis Galton Trinity College student, gained his certificate 13 March 1845".
 One of Galton's masonic certificates from Scientific lodge can be found among his papers at University College, London.

-A nervous breakdown prevented Galton's intent to try for honours.
+A nervous breakdown frustrated Galton's plan to try for honours.
 He elected instead to take a "poll" (pass) B.A. degree, like his half-cousin Charles Darwin.
 (Following the Cambridge custom, he was awarded an M.A. without further study, in 1847.)
 He briefly resumed his medical studies but the death of his father in 1844 left him emotionally destitute, though financially independent, and he terminated his medical studies entirely, turning to foreign travel, sport and technical invention.

 In his early years Galton was an enthusiastic traveller, and made a solo trip through Eastern Europe to Istanbul, before going up to Cambridge.
 In 1845 and 1846, he went to Egypt and travelled up the Nile to Khartoum in the Sudan, and from there to Beirut, Damascus and down to Jordan.

 In 1850 he joined the Royal Geographical Society, and over the next two years mounted a long and difficult expedition into then little-known South West Africa (now Namibia).
 He wrote a book on his experience, Narrative of an Explorer in Tropical South Africa.
 He was awarded the Royal Geographical Society's Founder's Medal in 1853 and the Silver Medal of the French Geographical Society for his pioneering cartographic survey of the region.
 This established his reputation as a geographer and explorer.
 He proceeded to write the best-selling The Art of Travel, a handbook of practical advice for the Victorian on the move, which went through many editions and is still in print.